 Are you finding it more difficult to sleep now you’re pregnant?
 Pregnancy insomnia affects eight out of ten women, especially during the last trimester.
 Frequent trips to the loo, difficulty getting comfortable, anxiety and digestive troubles can all add to the problem.
 Sleep aids such over the counter medicine, herbal remedies and alcohol (not ideal but an often used solution) are not advised during pregnancy.
 So what can you do to help relieve pregnancy insomnia?
-As it is World Sleep Day on Friday I am sharing some top tips to help you get some restful sleep…. until baby arrives!
+I share 7 top tips to help you get some restful sleep…. until baby arrives!

 - Wind down – Reduce stimulants such as caffeine and chocolate, particularly in the evening and give yourself a break from blue light by stopping screen time at least an hour before bed.
 Read a book or listen to calming music before you turn in.
 If anxiety is keeping you awake try talking through your worries before bedtime or make a list of things to do the next day.
 Regular exercise can help you to sleep better but avoid anything too cardio in the evenings as this is likely to have the opposite effect.